 - Serve warm or at room temperature.
 Enjoy!!

-If you make these Easy Cruffins, be sure to snap a picture and share it with me or tag me on Instagram @thebakermama so I can see.
+If you make these Easy Cinnamon Sugar Cruffins, be sure to snap a picture and share it with me or tag me on Instagram @thebakermama so I can see.
 I love seeing how inspired and creative y’all get with the recipes I share.
 Enjoy!

 xoxo,

-Easy Cruffins
+Easy Cinnamon Sugar Cruffins

 - Prep Time: 10 min